Who We Are

 A Groundbreaking Program, on a Global Scale

-Created in 2017 with the pro bono support of McKinsey & Company—and the first of its kind in North America—the Parity CertificationTM helps organizations increase the representation of women in sectors where they have historically been underrepresented, as well as in senior management positions.
+Created in 2017—and the first of its kind in North America—the Parity CertificationTM helps organizations increase the representation of women in sectors where they have historically been underrepresented, as well as in senior management positions.
 Accenture, Mercer, and WTW support the Women in Governance team in the assessment of applications.
 Its robust questionnaire not only evaluates parity at the decision-making level of an organization, but also assesses the implementation of mechanisms that enable women at all levels of its hierarchy to achieve career advancement, thus creating a pipeline of female talent.
 Particular attention is also given to intersectionality to ensure that women of color, indigenous and LGBTQ2S+ women, as well as women with disabilities are not left behind.
-So far, the Parity Certification has directly impacted close to 700,000 employees across Canada and the United States, and the program is now about to expand over the Atlantic.
+So far, the Parity Certification has directly impacted nearly 1,000,000 employees across Canada and the United States, and the program is now about to expand over the Atlantic.
 Join us and contribute to the advancement of parity, diversity, and inclusion!

 Our Founder and Chief Equity Officer